China’s Forgotten Children—China’s Forgotten Children | Short Documentary

 “What will become of these kids, and what type of future will they have?” the narrator asks rhetorically.

 “China’s Forgotten Children” is only five minutes and 20 seconds long, but it packs a punch.
 Interview footage interspersed with images of the children who are the video’s subject, combined with a poignant piano score playing in the background, tugs at the heartstrings.
-The short film actually won a number of awards following its release, and it’s easy to see why.
+The short film actually won several awards following its release, and it’s easy to see why.

 I recommend that you watch the video yourself and see what else stands out to you.